 Automated Process: Application data is auto-imported to LOS and data is cleaned

-During the underwriting process, a number of standardized business processes will be used time and again, each with their own set of rules.
+During the underwriting process, a number of standardized business processes will be used time and again, each with its own set of rules.

-In the case of an LOS, anything that is standardized can be automated, therefore business rules for underwriting should be configurable and automated.
+In the case of a LOS, anything that is standardized can be automated, therefore business rules for underwriting should be configurable and automated.